Push Notification Overview

 Configuring Push Notifications

-Send Push Notifications for MFA challenges that users can respond to via the LoginRadius Authenticator app or your custom mobile app.
+Send Push Notifications for MFA challenges that users can respond to via your custom mobile app.

 Configuration Steps